voroshkov/Chorus-RF-Laptimer/README.md

 - **PILOTS** - Pilot name and RSSI threshold for each channel
 - **RACE** - start/stop race and race results

 Controls on the tabs are mostly self-explanatory.
-Still here are some explanations:
+Still some clarifications might be useful:

-- **Enable device sounds**:
+- **Enable device sounds**: check to enable device buzzers.
-- **Skip first lap**:
 - **Minimal Lap Time**: use +/- to increase/decrease minimal lap time.
 Set enough time to let a drone leave the "above-threshold RSSI area" after lap time is captured.
+- **Skip first lap**: check if start table is located before the start/finish gate (first lap time will be skipped because it's not a full lap); uncheck if start table is located right behind the laptimer (first lap time will be tracked only after minimal lap time is passed).
 - **RSSI Threshold**: use +/- to fine-tune RSSI threshold.
 - **Set/Clear**: tap to capture/clear currently measured RSSI value as a threshold.
+- **Calibrate Timers**: different Arduino devices have different oscillator accuracy and it may slightly deviate from 16MHz.
+In order to make sure that same timespan is measured equally on different devices, you need to calibrate their "timers" before the race.
+It's required only if 2 or more Solo devices used in a Chorus.
 - **Start Race**: tap to start tracking laps.
+This same button is used to Stop the race.

-When you stop the race, Laptimer device immediately clears saved lap times, but they remain visible in the application until new race is started.
+When you stop the race, Chorus device immediately clears saved lap times, but they remain visible in the application until new race is started.

 ##Setup and Usage Guide
  1. Power on the Chorus device and place it on one side of the finish gate.